futuping/.nix/README.md

 ```

 **Homebrew Cask Hash Mismatches**
-- Custom hash overrides are provided for qBittorrent and Elmedia Player
+- Custom hash overrides are provided for Elmedia Player and Keyboard Maestro
+- Sonoma variations are used for Logseq and Baidu NetDisk
 - If you encounter hash mismatches with other casks, add similar overrides in `flake-brew.nix`
+- Use `overrideAttrs` to specify custom source URLs and hash values

 **Darwin Rebuild Failures**
 ```bash